aersosi/aersosi.com/README.md

 ## Features

-**Light/Dark Theme**
+**Light/Dark Mode**

+- Allows users to switch between light and dark mode
-- Light/Dark theme can be triggered via navigation button or the sidenav button on mobile
+- Light/Dark Mode can be triggered via navigation button or sidenav button on mobile
-- Light/Dark theme can also be triggered using the keyboard shortcut Option/Alt + D
+- Light/Dark Mode can also be triggered using the keyboard shortcut Shift + Control + D

 **Content Zoom**

-- Global content zoom functionality accessible via navigation button
-- Allows users to increase/decrease text and content size for better readability
+- Allows users to increase/decrease text and content size
+- Content zoom can be triggered via navigation button or sidenav button on mobile
+- Content zoom can also be triggered using the keyboard shortcut Shift + Control + Z

 **Image Slideshow & Zoom**